+b) Special Requests for Scientific Advice from Coastal States i) Responses to Request from Canada (Annex 2)

+b)

-b) Special Requests for Scientific Advice from Coastal States i) Responses to Requests from Canada a) Canada with the concurrence of Denmark (Greenland) requested the Council to: advise on appropriate TAC levels for Greenland halibut throughout Subareas 0-3, separately for Subareas 0+1, for Subarea 2+ Div.
+a) Canada with the concurrence of Denmark (Greenland) requested the Council to: advise on appropriate TAC levels for Greenland halibut throughout Subareas 0-3, separately for Subareas 0+1, for Subarea 2+ Div.
 3K and for Div.
 3LMNO, and to make recommendations on the distribution of fishing effort within each of these three geographic areas.
-The Council was asked also to: provide information on present harvest patterns in terms of yield-per-recruit and on distributional variation of the resource in recent years (see Agenda I, Annex 2, item 1 in Part D, this volume).
+The Council is asked also to provide information on present harvest patterns in terms of yield-per-recruit and on distributional variation of the resource in recent years (see Agenda, Annex 2, Item 1).